-Hiatal Hernia Treatment in Brownsville, TX
+Hiatal Hernia Surgery in Brownsville, TX

-A Hiatal hernia is a relatively common condition in which the stomach protrudes through the diaphragm into the chest cavity.
+A hiatal hernia is a relatively common condition in which the stomach protrudes through the diaphragm into the chest cavity.
 There are many cases of hiatal hernias in America annually, and it happens to a majority of senior citizens.

 What Causes a Hiatal Hernia?